citp/privacy-policy-historical/p/po/pod/podomatic.com.md

-> *The following text is extracted and transformed from the podomatic.com privacy policy that was archived on 2005-12-12.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20051212134451id_/http%3A//www.podomatic.com/about/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the podomatic.com privacy policy that was archived on 2006-06-15.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20060615005202id_/http%3A//podomatic.com/about/privacy) for the most accurate reproduction.*

-# podOmatic podcast portal: Make it, get it, go
+# podOmatic Podcast Portal: Create, Find, Share Podcasts!

 ### **podOmatic Privacy Policy**